wessenstam/gts21/cicd/phase3/phase3.rst

    - Click the three dots and click **Push**

 #.
 Drone has seen a push action and starts to follow the content of the **.drone.yml** file.

 #.
 Open the **Drone UI -> nutanix/Fiesta_Application -> ACTIVITY FEED -> #1 -> build test image** which has errors.

    .. figure:: images/12.png

+[2-12-21 EOD - I DON'T SEE ANYTHING IN ACTIVITY - WILLEM INVESTIGATING]

 #.
 The steps has searched for a dockerfile, but couldn't find it.
 Let's fix that

 #.
 Back to VC, create a new file in the root of the **FIESTA_APPLICATION** and call it **dockerfile** and copy the below text (we used this before)

    .. code-block:: docker

       # Grab the needed OS image
       FROM alpine:3.11

       # Install the needed packages
       RUN apk add --no-cache --update nodejs npm mysql-client git python3 python3-dev gcc g++ unixodbc-dev curl

       # Create a location in the container for the Fiesta Application Code
       RUN mkdir /code

       # Make sure that all next commands are run against the /code directory
       WORKDIR /code

       # Copy needed files into the container
       COPY set_privileges.sql /code/set_privileges.sql
       COPY runapp.sh /code

       # Make the runapp.sh executable
       RUN chmod +x /code/runapp.sh

       # Start the application
       ENTRYPOINT [ "/code/runapp.sh"]

       # Expose port 30001 and 3000 to the outside world
       EXPOSE 3001 3000